NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Fireplace                                                                               <any>              Percent                  (required)       (optional)
 ==================  ==============  ==================================================  =================  =======================  ===============  =======================  =============================

+For a furnace connected to an air conditioner, the fan power may only be provided for one of the two systems.

 For boilers, the ``ElectricAuxiliaryEnergy`` element may be provided if available.
 For shared boilers (i.e., serving multiple dwelling units), the electric auxiliary energy can alternatively be calculated using the following inputs: